microsoft/Windows-IoT-Samples/Hello Blinky/CS/README.md

 *   a LED (any color you like)

-*   a 220 Ω resistor for the Up Board
+*   a 220 Ω resistor for the UP Board

 *   a breadboard and a couple of connector wires

 ![Electrical Components](../../Resources/components.png)

-### For Up Board
+### For UP Board

-1. Connect the shorter leg of the LED to GPIO 5 (pin 15 on the expansion header) on the Up Board.
+1. Connect the shorter leg of the LED to GPIO 5 (pin 15 on the expansion header) on the UP Board.
 2. Connect the longer leg of the LED to the resistor.
-3. Connect the other end of the resistor to one of the 3.3V pins on the Up Board.
+3. Connect the other end of the resistor to one of the 3.3V pins on the UP Board.
 4. Note that the polarity of the LED is important.
 (This configuration is commonly known as Active Low)

-And here is the pinout of the Up Board:
+And here is the pinout of the UP Board:

 ![](../../Resources/UpBoard_Pinout.png)